argoproj-labs/hera/docs/walk-through/conditionals.md

 ## Basic `when` Clauses

 Argo uses [`govaluate`](https://github.com/Knetic/govaluate) in its `when` expressions.
-Hera is compatible with these `when` expression if you write them in literal strings, however, without prior Argo knowledge, you may not know the chain of keys to access steps and their parameters.
+Hera is compatible with these `when` expression if you write them in literal strings.
+However, without prior Argo knowledge, you may not know the chain of keys to access steps and their parameters.
 Hera offers some convenience functions you can use to create `when` expressions using f-strings.